 - Eliminate unnecessary expenses.

 You probably don’t give much thought about setting personal goals.
 For most of us this is automatic, especially at the beginning of the year.
 But have you ever thought about setting goals for your family as a whole?
 Probably not, right?

 But why shouldn’t we set goals for our families?
 After all, setting goals for the entire family to work on is something every family can benefit from.
-Creating a vision and working towards it as a family helps us to focus and remember the things that matter, strengthen our relationships, and have a deeper sense of purpose.
+Creating a vision and working towards it with the ones we love the most helps us to focus and remember the things that matter, strengthen our relationships, and have a deeper sense of purpose.